 Some 4-season tents have two doors.
 If this is the type that you want you could protect your tent doors more from the wind (and rain) by getting one with an add-on vestibule.
 This is the part of your tent that covers the front entrance area, and some tents come with ones that can go over each door.
-People refer to them as a “porch” on their tent, and this cover is used for things such as providing a sheltered area where you can dig a hole to use for cooking, so that you don’t accumulate all that heat inside of your tent.
+People refer to them as a “porch” on their tent, and this cover is used for things such as providing a sheltered area where you can dig a hole to use for cooking so that you don’t accumulate all that heat inside of your tent.
 But they are also very effective in blocking the wind from your doors.

 If you talk to any experienced camper or hunter (especially if they use a four-season tent regularly in cold conditions) they’ll tell you that precipitation is one of your worst enemies on an outdoor expedition.
 What you want to do is get a tent that has waterproof walls and roof.

 Lots of 4-season tents come with a rain fly.
-This is an outer layer that is over your tent that doesn’t touch it, but protects you from the rain.
+This is an outer layer that is over your tent that doesn’t touch it but protects you from the rain.
 If you decided to get a single layer 4-season tent, then you are pretty much inside of a rain fly.
 The only difference is you have a floor and a rain fly that is added on to the tent does not.
 A rainfly allows you to open up a vent on, say, the roof of your tent, and let air flow through without any rain coming in.

 You can also further waterproof your tent by utilizing a tarp.
 Lay the tarp down on the ground if it’s damp or wet, then pitch your tent (which already has its own water resistant floor) on top of that.

 When you are at home, the way that you keep the house warm in the winter is to be sure the windows and doors are closed.
 But, in your 4-season tent, you have to do the opposite in order to stay warm when you’re out in those conditions.
-I know how it sounds, especially if you’re new to winter camping, because it just doesn’t seem logical to open the window to make a tent more comfortable when it’s snowing outside.
+I know how it sounds, especially if you’re new to winter camping because it just doesn’t seem logical to open the window to make a tent more comfortable when it’s snowing outside.
 But, without letting a little air flow through that tent, you risk the chance of condensation that will show up in the form of frost the next morning on your inside walls.

 You’ll probably still get a little bit of frost anyway inside the tent if it’s cold enough, whether it’s double or single layered.
 Still, you don’t want so much that it makes your sleeping bag and clothes wet – that could lead to hypothermia.
 Also, you should ventilate your mouth and nose while you sleep; don’t breathe down into your sleeping bag.
 Your breath creates water when coupled with your body heat.
 You can actually produce about a liter of water overnight if you don’t breathe outside of your sleeping bag.
-If you’re worrying about your face being warm while you’re asleep, put on a knit ski mask.
+If you’re worried about your face being warm while you’re asleep, put on a knit ski mask.

-Q: How heavy should my 4-season tent be?
+q: How heavy should my 4-season tent be?

 This would apply more to campers who are, say, exploring a snowy Tundra area and are moving from place to place.
 They may be out there on that expedition for weeks and have to move their tent with them every place they go, unlike someone who drove their car, truck or SUV, and have their tent just a few feet away from the vehicle at a primary campsite that they will return to every day.

 Some let the weather determine whether or not they will get a heavy tent versus a lighter one.
 Even though the lighter 4-season tents are more expensive, and are strong, many people feel that a heavier tent would naturally stand up better against heavy winds.
-This is somewhat logical, but in the strongest wind storms if something weighs anything between 4 and 8 lbs it’ll get blown away regardless, and those few pounds of difference won’t mean much.
+This is somewhat logical, but in the strongest windstorms if something weighs anything between 4 and 8 lbs it’ll get blown away regardless, and those few pounds of difference won’t mean much.
 Overall, how stable your tent is during very windy weather will depend more on how good it’s pitched/staked and manufactured.